daronphang/coding_resources/html/CSS.md

 cursor: pointer;                    Change cursor to hand upon hover

 box-sizing: border-box;             Sets total width and height that to account for border/padding

+html {                              Offset for anchor tag if have fixed navbar
+    scroll-padding-top: 70px;
+}
 ```

 ## Pseudo Elements: